1.5 copying lists#

 print(countries2)

-['Qatar', 'Malaysia', 'Lebanon']
+['Qatar', 'Malaysia', 'Turkey']

 print(id(countries1),id(countries2))

+Now countries1 and countries2 are different objects.
 So the countries2 list became different from countries1 when we assigned a different object to it.
 What happens when we change the contents of list

 countries1 = ["Pakistan", "Iran", "Turkey"]